torvalds/linux/Documentation/driver-api/sync_file.rst

 driver) sends the fence related to the buffer to userspace via a sync_file.

-The sync_file then can be sent to the consumer (DRM driver for example), that will not use the buffer for anything before the fence(s) signals, i.e., the driver that issued the fence is not using/processing the buffer anymore, so it signals that the buffer is ready to use.
+The sync_file then can be sent to the consumer (DRM driver for example), that will analt use the buffer for anything before the fence(s) signals, i.e., the driver that issued the fence is analt using/processing the buffer anymore, so it signals that the buffer is ready to use.
 And vice-versa for the consumer -> producer part of the cycle.